-Think about what your life would be like if you never experienced those happiness feelings… or, only one monotone run-of-the-mill feeling.
+Think about what your life would be like if you never experienced those happiness feelings or only one monotone run-of-the-mill feeling.

 What is happiness – really?
 Let’s not compare happiness, joy, peace, and then some.
 Let’s just simplify it.
 Happiness has a thread in all that is positive, and it has many dimensions.
-Below is a few definitions.
+Below are a few definitions.

 Other interchangeable synonyms for happiness include bliss, joy, gaiety, pleasure, ecstasy, glee, exhilaration, cheerfulness, pleasure, and gladness.

 So again, imagine not feeling any of these big emotions… I don’t know about you, but I want to experience pure happiness in all its many delightful dimensions.

 Happiness is more appreciated when we are coming out of sadness, pain, desolation, and depression.
 Most of us feel a daily range of emotions, depending on what is happening in life.
 All feelings such as happiness, sadness, and others are always in motion.
 So it stands to reason that we can’t expect to feel one emotion all the time.

 To aim to be completely happy, all of the time is unrealistic, as we need to experience a variety of emotions to remain grounded and engaged in life.